-What’s the Difference Between SCFM, ACFM, and ICFM?
+What’s the difference between SCFM, ACFM, and ICFM?

 CFM is cubic feet per minute.
 In simple terms, this term references an air compressor’s flow rate, or the amount of air that a compressor can produce at a given pressure level.
 Typically, a compressor with a higher CFM rating can supply more air, making it ideal for applications where larger flows are required.
 Where it gets a bit more complicated is defining exactly which condition is being referenced when we say “CFM.”
 Because all applications and environments are different, there isn’t only one way to describe compressed air flow – there are many!
 This comes about because CFM is dependent on a wide variety of variables, including altitude, temperature, and elevation.
 Three of the most popular of the CFM-related terms are SCFM, ACFM, and ICFM.
 Let’s learn more about each of these below.